‘Punishable by DEATH’: Trump threatens Democrats with sedition charges

 But such orders are only lawful if they do not run “contrary to the Constitution, the laws of the United States or lawful superior orders”.
 An order that is “beyond the authority of the official issuing it” is also considered unlawful.

-As a result, it is widely understood under US law that soldiers and service members have a duty to reject orders they understand to be illegal.
+As a result, it is widely understood under US law that soldiers and service members have an obligation to reject orders they understand to be illegal.

-The Democratic video released this week suggests that service members are facing such a situation today.
+The video Democrats released this week suggests that service members are facing such a situation today.

-In a stitched-together statement featuring the voices of several Congress members, including Senator Mark Kelly of Arizona and Senator Elissa Slotkin of Michigan, the Democrats call on military and intelligence workers to stand up to illegal demands.
+In a stitched-together statement featuring the voices of several Congress members, including Senator Mark Kelly of Arizona and Senator Elissa Slotkin of Michigan, the Democrats appeal to military and intelligence workers to stand up to illegal demands.

 “You must refuse illegal orders.
 No one has to carry out orders that violate the law or our Constitution,” the Democrats said in their collective statement.